 Some readers have said that they can't focus on audiobooks--that their minds tend to wander.
-I plan to cover strategies for dealing with that in next week's segment.
+I cover strategies for overcoming that problem here.

 Join or start a book club.
-I'm going to talk about this in more detail in a future segment, but a sure way to integrate reading time into your busy schedule is to commit yourself to a group of people.
+I talk about this in more detail in another segment here, but a sure way to integrate reading time into your busy schedule is to commit yourself to a group of people.
 You can join a club online or in your community, or you can start one of your own.
 I used to run a book club in my neighborhood, and it was one of the highlights of my life.
 I truly miss it and am thinking of starting one up again.

 Have you ever joined or started a book club?

-I'll share all my secrets for how to make it successful in a future segment.
+I share all my secrets for how to make it successful here.
 Meanwhile, I hope the above strategies help you find more time to read.